 |Average annual premium for minimum coverage in Oregon||Average annual premium for full coverage in Oregon|

-Car insurance premiums are generated using a number of factors.
-The type of car you drive, your driving history, the coverages you choose and the discounts you qualify for will all affect how much you pay.
+Bankrate uses 2021 premium data from Quadrant Information Services to report average car insurance premiums by state.
+However, it’s important to note that your actual car insurance premium will vary based on a number of factors.
+The type of car you drive, your driving history, the coverage you choose and the discounts you qualify for will all affect how much you pay.

-How to get the best car insurance in Oregon
+How to find the best car insurance in Oregon

 Car insurance discounts in Oregon